 A luxurious landscape, bordering France and Switzerland, the Black Forest is a superb destination for school groups wishing to experience a stunning region of Germany, and explore the highlights of its European neighbours.
-We offer accommodation in the historical town of Kippenheim - perfectly located for exploring the region’s best attractions, and visiting its neighbouring countries.
+We highly recommend school trips to the Black Forest for German Language and Music Tour groups.
+At Equity, we offer accommodation in the historical town of Kippenheim - perfectly located for exploring the region’s best attractions, and visiting its neighbouring countries.

 Black Forest Image Gallery

 Below is a sample of excursions Equity can organise for your school trip to the the Black Forest - for subject specific excursions have a look at the

 Located in Rust, Germany’s largest theme park is home to country-themed zones, rollercoasters galore, an interactive ‘Laser Course’, a space exhibition and more.
 Almost as popular as Disneyland® Paris, this is immersive language learning at its most exciting.